ELeeAstro/Exo-FMS_column_picketfence/README.md

 # Gaussian Ordinance values

 In methods that use Gaussian quadrature to perform the mu integration in intensity (to calculate the flux), various values and weights can be changed for testing at the top of the two-stream modules.
-You will need to clean and recompile the code if these are changed.
+You can use these to switch between two-stream, four-stream etc etc You will need to clean and recompile the code if these are changed.

 # Personal recommendations

-For non-scattering problems, we generally recommend that the short characteristics method be used (either linear or Bezier interpolants), as it is fast, efficient, very stable and also very accurate.
+For non-scattering problems, we generally recommend that the short characteristics method be used with linear, as it is fast, efficient, very stable and also very accurate.
 This is currently what is used inside Exo-FMS for the Hot Jupiter simulations, and is even fast enough for high spatial resolution cases.
-For shortwave scattering problems we recommend the adding method as included (or using the two-stream Toon or DISORT methods), the adding method is generally fast and accurate (enough), especially for grey opacity problems.
+For shortwave scattering problems we recommend the adding method as included (or using the four-stream Toon or two-stream DISORT methods), the adding method is generally fast and accurate (enough), especially for grey opacity problems.
-For longwave scattering problems we recommend the two stream Toon scattering version.
+For longwave scattering problems we recommend the VIM code, as a fast but accurate method due to it's analytical properties.
-If that fails try the DISORT code, it is very reliable but generally slower compared to other scattering methods.
+If that fails try the Toon_scattering or DISORT code, they are generally reliable but slower compared to other scattering methods.

 # Future developments

-We will include versions that include IR multiple-scattering in the future. \
 Additional opacity schemes from the literature can be added. \
-Interpolating directly from the Freedman et al. (2014) tables rather than using the fitting function.
+Interpolating directly from the Freedman et al. (2014) tables rather than using the fitting function. \
+Adding analytical four stream shortwave methods \
+Adding more analytical longwave scattering methods